otrv4/otrv4/otrv4.md

 ### SMP message 1

-SMP message 1 is sent by Alice to begin a DH exchange to determine two new generators, `g2` and `g3`.
+Alice sends SMP message 1 to begin a DH exchange to determine two new generators, `g2` and `g3`.
 A valid SMP message 1 is generated as follows:

 1. Determine her secret input `x`, which is to be compared to Bob's secret `y`, as specified in the "Secret Information" section.